pingcap/docs/sql-statements/sql-statement-show-drainer-status.md

 ---
 title: SHOW DRAINER STATUS
-summary: An overview of the usage of SHOW DRAINER STATUS for the TiDB database.
+summary: An overview of the usage of SHOW DRAINER STATUS for the TiDB database.Empty
-aliases: ['/docs/dev/sql-statements/sql-statement-show-drainer-status/']
 ---

 # SHOW DRAINER STATUS